Penalty fare: Scotland

-While still part of the UK, Scotland has its own legal system, and train services are overseen by a separate government body (Transport Scotland).
+Scotland has its own legal system, and train services are overseen by a separate government body (Transport Scotland).

 ScotRail, the franchise that operates most of the trains in Scotland, does not issue penalty fares.
 ScotRail may collect details and send a bill for a ticket, plus an administration fee, but it rarely does so.
 Ticket inspectors are found on most trains, and passengers travelling without a ticket are expected to buy a ticket on the train.

 If a passenger had the opportunity to buy a ticket before they boarded the train (the station had a ticket machine or open ticket office), ScotRail's policy is that the passenger must buy a full-priced single ticket for their journey and not buy cheaper tickets such as cheap-day returns, senior citizen's tickets or use a Railcard to get a discount.

 However, Scotland has many unstaffed train stations that do not have ticket machines or with ticket offices sometimes closed.
 Then, the full range of tickets is available on the train.

 In England and Wales, holding an expired season ticket counts as travelling without a ticket, and passengers are liable to penalty fares or prosecution.
 In Scotland, passengers can renew weekly season tickets on the train.
 Monthly or annual season tickets are available only from staffed stations.